 Since each of our categories has many links, only the most popular links will be shown for that category.
 Underneath those, you will see links to additional blog “pages”.
 If it is a link to a separate blog page, it will start with 3 dots “….”
 Click on these to see other related links and websites.

 In this first set of Blog Blast posts, we’ll describe the English Language Blog.

-The first category we’ll explain is Class/Textbook Resources, right under the ESL Topic Blogs group.
+Our first category is Class/Textbook Resources, right under the ESL Topic Blogs group.
 The Class/Textbook Resources category contains web links to complete ESL student textbooks, online resources/activities from specific textbooks, and key ESL reference books (like dictionaries).